jianengli/Real-time-temperature-monitoring-website/README.md

 # Real time temperature monitoring website
-A real-time temperature monitoring website based on Raspberry Pi, temperature sensor, Python, PHP and html5
+A real-time temperature monitoring website based on Raspberry Pi, temperature sensor, Python, PHP and html5.
+Besides, it can predict the trend of local temperature changes in the next 3 hours.
 ## Table of Contents

 - [Background](#background)